pybop-team/PyBOP/joss/paper.md

    index: 2
  - name: Head of Research Software Engineering, University of Oxford, Oxford, UK
    index: 3
-date: 19 April 2024
+date: 26 April 2024
 bibliography: paper.bib
 ---

 # Summary

-`PyBOP` offers a range of tools for the parameterisation and optimisation of battery models, using both Bayesian and frequentist approaches with example workflows to assist the user. `PyBOP` can be used to parameterise various battery models, including the electrochemical and equivalent circuit models provided by the complementary open-source package `PyBaMM` [@Sulzer:2021].
+`PyBOP` provides a range of tools for the parameterisation and optimisation of battery models, offering both Bayesian and frequentist approaches with example workflows to assist the user. `PyBOP` can be used to parameterise various battery models, including the electrochemical and equivalent circuit models provided by the complementary open-source package `PyBaMM` [@Sulzer:2021].